Isabella of England: Empress

-After a six-week wait, Emperor Frederick II summoned his bride to Worms, where their official wedding took place and Isabella was crowned at Worms Cathedral by Archbishop Siegfried III of Mainz.
-Researchers disagree on the date of this double event: Alison Weir and Mary Anne Everett Green date it 20 July 1235; Kate Norgate, author of the article on Isabella in the Dictionary of National Biography, writes about Sunday 15 July, while James Panton lists both dates as possible.
-Wedding celebrations lasted for four days, and, as they say, they attended "four kings, eleven dukes, counts and margraves, thirty or fewer prelates and minor nobles".
+After this wait, Emperor Frederick II summoned his bride to Worms, where their official wedding took place and Isabella was crowned at Worms Cathedral by Archbishop Siegfried III of Mainz.
+Researchers disagree on the date of this double event.
+Alison Weir and Mary Anne Everett Green date it 20 July 1235.
+On the other hand, Kate Norgate, author of the article on Isabella in the Dictionary of National Biography, writes about Sunday 15 July, while James Panton lists both dates as possible.
+Wedding celebrations lasted for four days, and they were attended by "four kings, eleven dukes, counts and margraves, thirty or fewer prelates and minor nobles".

 On 14 August, Emperor Frederick II called an assembly to which representatives from all over the Empire were invited; they met the new empress and brought her their congratulations.
 Isabella (or Elizabeth, as some of her husband's subjects called her) seems to have been a very dignified and beautiful woman.
 Frederick was delighted with his new wife, but immediately after the wedding he got rid of Isabella's English entourage "of both sexes", leaving only her nurse Margaret Biset and one maid with her, and transferred her to seclusion in Hagenau, where the couple spent most of the winter.
 Earlier, the English embassy, which arrived with Isabella, left for their homeland; they brought gifts to their king from the emperor, among whom were three living leopards —animals depicted on the coat of arms of the English king.

-Soon after the wedding, Emperor Frederick II was forced to leave and leave his wife in the care of his son Conrad.
+Soon after the wedding, Emperor Frederick II was forced to leave and consign his wife to the care of his son Conrad.
 In early 1236, Isabella and her husband visited Ravenna; part of the year the imperial couple spent in Italy, after which they returned to Germany.
-Already being married, Isabella continued to maintain a relationship with her brother King Henry III: they maintained a regular correspondence, in which they communicated as warmly as strict etiquette allowed.
-Warm correspondence with the English king was conducted by the Emperor himself, but the name of his wife was mentioned in these letters occasionally and only regarding political issues.
+Already being married, Isabella continued to maintain a relationship with her brother King Henry III, including keeping up their correspondence, in which they communicated as warmly as strict etiquette allowed.
+Cordial correspondence with the English king was conducted by the Emperor as well, but the name of his wife was mentioned in the letters only occasionally and strictly with regard to political issues.
 In July, Emperor Frederick II was preparing for a military campaign and was forced to leave his wife in Germany for almost a year.